marcbourlon/TipTap/README.md

 - _filter_: only a string being a classname.
 DO NOT include the "." in opposition to jQuery (because there, it's a CSS syntax...), don't set if you want the elements passed to be the ones dealing with the "events"
 - _capture_: defines if the combo must be treated by parents first (like in DOM2 even model "capture", or by children first (bubbling)).
 It allows to benefit TipTap's HIC, while still, managing multi-pointers gestures on a container full of elements with gestures attached.
-Say that you touch your container area with 3 fingers simultaneously.
-If you didn't use this _capture_ mode, then chances are high that each finger touches a child element, which will then capture the event, meaning your 3 fingers gesture won't work anymore once the container is filled.
-Using _capture_ lets you define higher-level gestures (like, 3 fingers pinch to zoom the whole) even when the touchable area is crowded.
+Say that you touch your container area with 3 pointers simultaneously.
+If you didn't use this _capture_ mode, then chances are high that each pointer touches a child element, which will then capture the event, meaning your 3 pointers gesture won't work anymore once the container is filled.
+Using _capture_ lets you define higher-level gestures (like, 3 pointers pinch to zoom the whole) even when the touchable area is crowded.
 In other words, using **TipTap.CAPTURE_CAPTURE** when attaching a gesture to a parent element gives the gesture a higher priority than the ones of its children.
 If not specified, defaults to **TipTap.CAPTURE_BUBBLE**, which is the opposite.
 - _callback_ \*: the callback receiving the Action as parameter (_function(action) { <do something> }_)
 - _bound object_: will be set as the _this_ in the callback.